Varieties of subalgebras and endotrivial modules: Introduction

 \begin{thm**} Let $(\fg,[p])$ be a supersolvable restricted Lie algebra.
 If $M \in \modd U_0(\fg)$ is endotrivial, then there exist $\lambda \in X(\fg)$ and $n \in \ZZ$ such that $M\cong \Omega^n_{U_0(\fg)}(\KK_\lambda)\!\oplus\!({\rm proj.})$. \end{thm**}

-Here $X(\fg)$ denotes the group of \textit{characters} of $(\fg,[p])$, that is, the set of algebra homomorphisms $U_0(\fg) \lra \KK$.
-(This is just the group of group-like elements of the Hopf algebra $U_0(\fg)^\ast$.)

-This paper is a follow-up of recent work by Benson and Carlson \cite{BC20}.
-In case $(\fg,[p])$ is unipotent and $p\!\ge\!5$,\footnote{In \cite{BC20} unipotent restricted Lie algebras are being referred to as ``nilpotent''.} Theorem B was proved in \cite{BC20} by somewhat different albeit related geometric methods for arbitrary ground fields.\footnote{In \cite{BC20} vector bundles were considered, while our approach ultimately hinges on maps to Grassmannians \cite{Fa17}.} In the context of unipotent algebras, our proof of Theorem B also does not necessitate $\KK$ to be perfect.
-One key ingredient common to both approaches is the analysis of the \textit{nullcone}
+In case $(\fg,[p])$ is unipotent and $p\!\ge\!5$, Theorem B was proved in \cite{BC20} for arbitrary ground fields.\footnote{In \cite{BC20} unipotent restricted Lie algebras are being referred to as ``nilpotent''.} In this context, our proof of Theorem B also does not necessitate $\KK$ to be perfect.
+As observed in \cite{BC20}, Theorem B may already fail for unipotent Lie algebras in case $\Char(\KK)\!=\!2$.
+In case $\fg\!:=\!\Lie(G)$ is the Lie algebra of an algebraic group $G$, our result determines the structure of the restrictions of endotrivial $U_0(\fg)$-modules to Borel subalgebras of $\fg$.